The Safest Acute Pancreatitis Diet Plan for Recovery

 "Stick to a clear liquid diet, then very slowly transition to a low-fat diet."

-The pancreas is an incredibly hardworking organ.
-It produces the enzymes necessary to digest your food (specifically fats) and the insulin required to regulate your blood sugar.
-When it becomes inflamed during an acute attack, those digestive enzymes actually begin attacking the pancreas itself.
+The anxiety of eating after pancreatitis is immense.
+The pancreas is an incredibly hardworking organ that produces the enzymes necessary to digest fats and the insulin required to regulate your blood sugar.
+When inflamed, those digestive enzymes actually begin attacking the pancreas itself.

 The Golden Rules of Eating After Pancreatitis